Bullying in medicine: Medical students

 Medical students are increasingly involved in scientific research, but as early career researchers, they are particularly vulnerable to exploitation and mistreatment.
 Toxic research cultures are highly detrimental, manifesting in unethical practices and abuse of power by more senior researchers.
 These environments foster undue credit claims, coercive behavior, and a competitive atmosphere that prioritizes personal gain over collaborative and ethical conduct.
 Such cultures, driven by pressures to publish and secure funding, undermine the well-being and professional development of junior researchers, perpetuating a cycle of mistreatment and ethical compromise.

 Junior (trainee) physicians

 In a UK study, 37% of junior doctors reported being bullied in the previous year and 84% had experienced at least one bullying incident.
 Black and Asian physicians were more likely to be bullied than other physicians.
 Women were more likely to be bullied than men.

-Trainee physicians who feel threatened in the clinical workplace develop less effectively and are less likely to ask for advice or help when they need it.
-Persistent destructive criticism, sarcastic comments and humiliation in front of colleagues will cause all but the most resilient of trainees to lose confidence in themselves.
+Trainee physicians who feel threatened in the clinical workplace usually develop more cautiously, slowly and are less likely to ask for advice or help when they need it.
+Persistent destructive criticism, sarcastic comments and humiliation in front of colleagues will cause most trainees to lose confidence and deny help where it is needed.

 Consultants who feel burnt out and alienated may take their disaffection out on junior colleagues.

 The farewell interview from Sir Ian Kennedy (Chair of the Healthcare Commission) caused significant media interest following his statement that bullying is a 'corrosive' problem that the NHS must address.